Association for Molecular Pathology v. Myriad Genetics, Inc.

-Myriad then appealed to the United States Court of Appeals for the Federal Circuit.
-The Federal Circuit reversed the district court in part and affirmed in part, ruling that isolated DNA that does not exist alone in nature can be patented and that the drug screening claims were valid but that Myriad's diagnostic claims were unpatentable.
-On appeal, the Supreme Court vacated and remanded the case for the Federal Circuit to reconsider the issues in light of Prometheus.
-On remand, the Federal Circuit held that Prometheus did not affect the outcome of the case, so the American Civil Liberties Union and the Public Patent Foundation filed a petition for certiorari.
+Myriad then appealed to the United States Court of Appeals for the Federal Circuit (CAFC).
+The Federal Circuit reversed the district court in part and affirmed in part, ruling that isolated DNA, which does not occur by itself in nature, can be patented, and that the drug screening claims were valid, but that Myriad's diagnostic claims were not patentable.
+The CAFC considered the valid gene claims as directed toward compositions of matter rather than toward information, like the District Court did.

+On appeal, the Supreme Court vacated and remanded the case back to the Federal Circuit to reconsider the issues in light of Mayo v.
+Prometheus.
+On remand, the Federal Circuit held that Mayo v.
+Prometheus did not affect the outcome of the case, so the American Civil Liberties Union and the Public Patent Foundation filed a petition for certiorari.
 The Supreme Court granted certiorari and unanimously invalidated Myriad's claims to isolated genes.
-The Supreme Court held that merely isolating genes that are found in nature does not make them patentable.
+The Supreme Court held that merely isolating genes (even with introns removed), which are found in nature, does not make them patentable.
+However, the SCOTUS agreed with the "friend of the court" brief submitted by the USPTO, that complementary DNA should be patent eligible, because it does not exist in Nature but rather was "engineered by man", even though this decision lacks scientific consistency.
+A prominent US biotech patent lawyer commented on the SCOTUS decision:

+"It is inconsistent to conclude that isolated DNA and naturally occurring DNA are not markedly different because their information content is the same, and at the same time find that cDNA is patent eligible despite having virtually identical information content to naturally occurring mRNA."

+This decision was not devastating for Myriad Genetics, since the Court only "invalidated five [of its 520] patent claims covering isolated naturally occurring DNA, ... thereby reducing [its] patent estate to 24 patents and 515 patent claims."
+Myriad continued suing its competitors.
+However, it was unable to get preliminary injunctions per eBay Inc. v.
+MercExchange, L.L.C., and most of these lawsuits were settled out of court.